 Know what you're looking for

 Before you head out, it’s worth doing a bit of research to find out which animals and wildflowers are in the area.
 Many of the places we care for will have information about local wildlife on their webpages.
-This will mean you can head to the right habitat if there’s something you particularly want to see, like the great crested newt in the sand dunes of Formby, Liverpool or deer in the rolling hills of Dyrham Park near Bath.
+This will mean you can head to the right habitat if there’s something you particularly want to see, like the great crested newt in the sand dunes of Formby, Liverpool or newborn lambs in the green pastures of Wales.

 Keep your distance

 It can be a really exciting experience to see a new creature in the wild, but it’s important to give them plenty of space and stay calm to avoid disturbing them.
 You're more likely to see wildlife if you stay hidden, so go for muted colours of clothing and avoid wearing perfume or scented sun cream.
 A pair of binoculars will help you to see details from a safe distance.

 Capture the memories